 Photo Credits: Melissa Ferrell

-On this page I’ll share some background about myself so I must include a bit about my buddies.
-The top picture was taken almost two years ago with my dog Rocky.
+On this page, I’ll share some background about myself so I must include a bit about my buddies.
+The top picture was taken several years ago with my dog Rocky.
 I dearly loved that rascal and treasured every one of the fourteen years I had with him.
 Now I enjoy life with a big bundle of joy named Ben who LOVES people and eating.
 As you can see, he thinks he is a lap dog.
 I created this little video of Ben when he was a puppy.
 Enjoy some cuteness! 🙂

 While working as a consultant at the Kentucky Department of Education, I was privileged to be a part of the eLearning Kentucky grant in which I facilitated online professional development courses and communities and served for almost two years as co-manager of the grant.